All projects

 Process

 Design systems fail when they're built in isolation.
-I started with a cross-functional audit — involving both engineers and the product manager — to ensure the system would actually be used, not just admired.
+I started with a collaborative foundation sprint — working with engineers and the PM to ensure the system would actually get used, not just specced and shelved.

 01